SoumyaDandapat/Faculty-Portal/README.md

 First create all the tables using the schema.sql present in the databse folder.
 Also run triggers.sql file present in the same directory.

 Then run "server.py" present in the root folder

+#Team members
+Nikhil and I worked on this.

+I worked on backend of the project and mostly on the database of the application.